Skip to content

 Schools vary widely on this dimension.
 A small private school often has organic features; a large government school often has mechanistic features.
 A transformational principal in a mechanistic school spends a lot of energy fighting the structure itself.

-Mechanistic organisations, in contrast, provide fewer opportunities for organisational members to exercise choice.
-They suppress the expression of individual differences by both leaders and followers.
+Mechanistic organisations, by contrast, give organisational members fewer opportunities to exercise choice.
+They suppress the expression of individual differences in both leaders and followers.

 The implication: a transformational leader trying to operate in a fully mechanistic school will struggle.
 She may need to make the school more organic first before she can lead transformationally.